 \section{Introduction}

-Fixed point theory is an important working area in mathematics which is closely related to real world problems and has many applications different fields of science.
-It has played an important role in solving problems of uniqueness and existence of the nonlinear works as well as analysis, topology and geometry.
-In the literature, it has applications in many sciences like engineering \cite{fle}, economy \cite{ok}, optimization \cite {ceng}, game theory \cite{bor} and medicine \cite{chen}.
-Fixed point theory was originated by Poincar\'{e} in 1912.
-Brouwer \cite{bro} given fixed point theorem for $n$-dimensional space.
-Banach \cite{ban} proved Banach contraction principle which supplied find fixed point theorem using contraction mapping.
-Later, Schauder \cite{sch} proved an extension of the Brouwer's fixed point theorem to spaces of infinite dimension under a condition of compactness.
+Fixed point theory is an important area in mathematics which is closely related to real world problems and has many applications in different fields of science.
+It has played an important role in solving problems of uniqueness and existence of the nonlinear analysis, topology and geometry.
+In the literature, it has applications in many sciences like engineering \cite{fle}, economy \cite{ok}, optimization \cite{ceng}, game theory \cite {bor} and medicine \cite{chen}.
+Brouwer \cite{bro} proved fixed point theorem on $n$-dimensional space.
+Banach \cite{ban} established contraction principle which supplied find fixed point theorem using contraction mapping.
+Later, Schauder \cite{sch} proved an extension of the Brouwer's fixed point theorem to spaces of infinite dimension under compactness condition.

-In the fixed point theory, it can be seen to development in different directions.
-One of them is single valued mappings which are many works.
-One can find the following references \cite{b1,b2}.
-However, we can do more important studies with multivalued mappings compared to single valued mappings since they have a direct application to the real world \cite {n1,karlin}.
-According to development of literature in this area, Kakutani \cite{kakutani} extended Brouwer's fixed point theorem to multivalued mappings.
-Afterward, Nadler \cite{nadler} extended the Banach contraction principle from single valued mapping to multivalued mapping and proved a fixed point theorem using Hausdorff metric for the multivalued contraction.
-Later, Nadler's fixed point theorem was extended and generalized for class of various multivalued mappings by many authors \cite{reich,mizoguchi}.
+For fixed point theory of single valued mappings, one can consult in \cite {b1,b2,Schauder}.
+The case of multivalued mappings compared to single valued mappings direct application to the real world problems \cite{n1,karlin}.
+The literature is important in view of its.
+Along with that Kakutani \cite {kakutani} extended Brouwer's fixed point theorem to multivalued mappings.
+Afterward, Nadler \cite{nadler} extended Banach contraction principle from single valued mappings to multivalued mappings using Hausdorff metric.
+Later, classes of Nadler's fixed point theorem was extended and generalized for various multivalued mappings in \cite{reich,mizoguchi}.

-Measure of noncompactness has played a fundamental role in the study of single valued and multivalued mappings, especially metric and topological fixed point theory.
-It is very useful tool due to compactness condition guarantees the existence of fixed point.
-The measure of noncompactness was defined and studied by Kuratowski \cite{kurotowski} and Hausdorff \cite {housdorf}.
-Darbo \cite{darbo} used this measure to generalize both the Schauder's fixed point theorem and the Banach's contraction principle for condensing operators.
-Recently, measure of noncompactness have been used in differential equations, integral equations, nonlinear equations etc., some of works are noted in \cite{ag1,ag2}.
+Measure of noncompactness has played a fundamental role in the study of single valued and multivalued mappings, especially, in metric and topological fixed point theory.
+It is very useful tool to guarantees the existence of fixed point.
+The measure of noncompactness was defined and studied by Kuratowski \cite{kurotowski}.
+Darbo \cite{darbo1} used this measure to generalize both Schauder's fixed point theorem and Banach's contraction principle for condensing operators.
+Recently, measure of noncompactness has been used in differential equations, integral equations, nonlinear equations as given in \cite{darbo,ag1,ag2}.